drfidel/Group2_flutter_application/README.md

 2. clone repository:
 git clone https://github.com/drfidel/Group14-FlutterApp.git

-3. Create Branch and checkout to your branch: git checkout -b fidelsBranch
+3. Create your Branch and checkout to your branch: eg. git checkout -b fidelsBranchListsExcercise

+4. Add and test out your feature/excercise

-3. Run/debug your application - in chrome/edge
+5. Run/debug your application - in chrome/edge

-4. Save your changes and commit
+6. Save your changes, commit and push your branch